matlapo/gocaml.js/README.md

 * Mathieu Lapointe (260685906)

 # Notes for the Grader
 For our own convienience, we use a different directory structure for our test programs than what is required.
-Please run `./submission.sh` to copy generate the correct test folder for correction.
+Please run `./submission.sh` to copy generate the correct test folder for grading. **Please do not commit these changes as it effectively deletes most of our tests.**

 Since the Trottier SOCS machine have a version of OCaml that dates from 2014, this project won't build on them.
 To build the project, you will need to
 * Install OPAM